hund030/TeamsFx_Wiki_review/How-to-automate-cicd-pipelines.md

 ### Create workflow templates

-You can create the following workflow templates with GitHub:
+1. Download the corresponding template files from [Tools and Templates](https://github.com/OfficeDev/TeamsFx/wiki/How-to-automate-cicd-pipelines#tools-and-templates).
+1. Rename the downloaded template files by your needs.
+1. Put them under `.github/workflows` which is the designated folder for GitHub Actions.

 ### Customize CI workflow

-You can change or remove the test scripts to customize CI/CD workflow:
+To customize the CI workflow, you can do the following:

-1. By default, the CD workflow is triggered, when new commits are made to the `main` branch.
+1. Change the trigger - By default, the CI workflow is triggered when a new pull request is created against `dev` branch.
-1. Change the build scripts if necessary.
-1. Remove the test scripts as required.
+1. Add scripts to build the project - By default, the `Build the project` step is commented.
+1. Add scripts to run unit test - By default, the `Run unit test` step is commented.

 ### Customize CD workflow

+To customize the CD workflow, you can do the following:

+1. Change the trigger - By default, the CD workflow is triggered when new commits are pushed into `main` branch.
+1. Add scripts to build the project - By default, the `Build the project` step is commented.
+1. Add scripts to run unit test - By default, the `Run unit test` step is commented.

 ### Customize Provision workflow

+To customize the Provision workflow, you can do the following:

+1. Change the trigger - By default, the Provision workflow is triggered manually.

 ### Customize Publish workflow

+To customize the Publish workflow, you can do the following:

+1. Change the trigger - By default, the Publish workflow is triggered manually.

 ## Set up pipelines with Azure DevOps